MagnusxAlt/Task_eleven/README.md

 2. Navigate to the project folder.

        cd task 11
+    note: if there is no file then u can simply take the index.html file and follow the successing steps
 4. Open the index.html file in Google Chrome or any web browser of your choice.

     Right-click on index.html and select Open with > Google Chrome.